 If you rent a boat in Vourvourou, you will be given a map of the island that lets you know what is where.
 The island is small, and you can sail around its entire circumference in less than 30 minutes.

-You could consider enjoying a leisurely sail around the island first, seeing what areas and beaches you like the look of the most, and then decide upon your anchor point from there.
+You could consider enjoying a leisurely sail around the island first.
+Take a look and see what areas and beaches you like the look of the most, and then decide upon your anchor point from there.

 Go Snorkelling at the Blue Lagoon